codylico/text-complex-plus/README.md

 For IDE projects, the IDE must be installed and ready to use.
 Open the project within the IDE.

-Since this project's source only holds two files, developers could also use these files independently from CMake.

 ## License
 This project uses the Unlicense, which makes the source effectively public domain.
 Go to [http://unlicense.org/](http://unlicense.org/)